jbencina/vecsync/README.md

 - 👀 Synchronize with a Zotero collection
 - 💬 Chat with documents from command line

-Currently vecsync only supports OpenAI vector stores and chat assistants in early development.

 ## Getting Started
+> **OpenAI API Requirements**
+>
+> Currently vecsync only supports OpenAI for remote operations and requires a valid OpenAI key with credits.
+Visit https://openai.com/api/ for more information.
+Future improvements will allow more platform options and self-hosted models.

 ### Installation
 Install vecsync from PyPI.